echoedinvoker/python/day22/197-goals-pong/memo.md

 ### _Lector's steps_

-![Alt steps by lector's](pic/02.jpg) lector has only figured out the steps first, but which classes are expected to be made is not yet expained.
+![Alt steps by lector's](pic/02.jpg)

+- lector has only figured out the steps first, but which classes are expected to be made is not yet expained.
+- Almost exactly the same as my own steps.